Transition To School Program

 Information and Listening: children develop more complex abilities to question, locate, and process information and to see people, books, and other media as resources.
 Children develop more complex reflective and creative thinking as they contribute ideas and try them out with others.

-Self-management and Competitive: as children explore, they show initiative, commitment, perseverance, courage, and enterprise and they adapt to new situations.
-Children also develop constructive ways of dealing with challenge, competition, and success and failure, developing some skills of self appraisal and self-advocacy.
+Self-management and Competition: as children explore, they show initiative, commitment, perseverance, courage, and enterprise and they adapt to new situations.
+Children also develop constructive ways of dealing with a challenge, competition, and success and failure, developing some skills of self appraisal and self-advocacy.

 Social and Co-operative: children take some responsibility as members of a group in a common task, developing good relationships with others and demonstrating respect for the rights of others.
 Work and Study: children develop confidence to manage some tasks independently and are able to pay attention in spite of distractions.